Monday, 9 May 2022

 I GROW KHARKOL PATA!

-side dishes made with Kharkol Pata / Lobed Leaf Typhonium / Bengal Arum Leaves in my life!
+The above picture strengthens the fact further how much I want side dishes made with Kharkol Pata / Lobed Leaf Typhonium / Bengal Arum Leaves in my life!
 Once I landed in this island, I lost the hope of having the family rustic recipes on my plate!
 Then, gradually I went from this market to that!
 I screamed Eureka and confidently took the ladle in hand.
 The son & the man indeed eat the boil & mash; bhartas I make.
-I believe, to the vegetables haters like my son & the man; it is easier to feed a bharta & kofta!
+I believe it is easier to feed kofta and bharta to the vegetables haters like my son & the man!
 In my brother's case, it's more of depending on his mood!
 This moment he would say how good I got an aar mach home, the next day he would say he does not want it!
-Only in case of meat related food, he has consistency!
-As per the mother, the daughter-in-law would eat a lot of vegetables & salads!
+Only in case of meat he has consistency!
+As per the mother, the daughter-in-law eats vegetables and salads!

 IN THE ROADS OF A FIVE STAR ISLAND, I DISCOVERED KHARKOL / GHATKOL PATA!

-Just imagine; a BMW, a Mercedes Benz drove by & I have no attention in those; I was still recuperating from the excitement I got from discovering Kharkol / Ghatkol leaves in the suburbs of the island; at first at the backside of our condominium!
+Just imagine; a BMW, a Mercedes Benz drove by and I have no attention in those; I was still recuperating from the excitement of discovering Kharkol / Ghatkol leaves in the suburbs of the island; at first at the backside of our condominium!
 Before that, I read the details about how to grow it in a pot!
 It requires no care, just a little of watering!
 It is about 1 1/2 years now, I am growing this specific variety of Arum Plant, I tear them anytime I wish to have a bharta!
 Do not take off the roots, they re-grow!
 My family cooks it plain, or with dried Bombay Duck fish or with smaller prawns!
 My in-law's family is not in the habit of having too rustic Bengali dishes, they prefer clean eating with regular Bengali curries.
 I introduced certain recipes from my family; to some the father-in-law appreciated saying he ate long back at his aunt's place, T's sister likes rustic food more than bigger fish curries.
 However, T & his sister are not submerged in food like me!
 I have no qualms in growing Arum Leaves on my 10th floor flat and cooking with them what I am eating since my childhood!
-Anirban's family & our family share similar food recipes; both originating from & having bases in Comilla, Tripura!
+Anirban's family & our family share similar food recipes; both originating from and having bases in Comilla, Tripura!
 But they are not our caste, gotra!

 The son loves dried fish bharta, availability of Arum Plant in the island was a discovery made after he re-located to another country!
 To be safer, I kept his other favourites in the platter; "mochar ghonto, dal, dhonepata-mushurir dal er bora"!

-WHAT IS THIS KHARKOL PATA BATA?
+WHAT IS KHARKOL PATA BATA?

 INGREDIENTS :